jhelvy/logitr/README.md

 #>
 #> To cite logitr in publications use:
 #>
-#>   John Paul Helveston. logitr: Random utility logit models with
+#>   John Paul Helveston (2020). logitr: Random utility logit models with
-#>   preference and willingness to pay space parameterizations (2020)
+#>   preference and willingness to pay space parameterizations.
 #>
 #> A BibTeX entry for LaTeX users is
 #>